Phillida Bunkle: Political career

-Bunkle was an MP from 1996 to 2002, representing the Alliance.

-Bunkle joined the Green Party (a member of the Alliance) in 1992, and unsuccessfully stood as an Alliance candidate in the 1993 election in Onslow, placing third.
-In 1995 she ran as the Alliance candidate for Mayor of Wellington, placing a distant sixth.
-In the 1996 election, she was elected to Parliament as a list MP.
+Bunkle joined the Green Party (then a participatory member of the Alliance) in 1992, and unsuccessfully stood as an Alliance candidate in the 1993 election in Onslow, placing third.
+In 1995 she ran as the Alliance candidate for mayor of Wellington, placing a distant sixth.
+In the 1996 election, she was elected to Parliament as a list MP, sitting as a member of the Alliance.
 When the Green Party left the Alliance, Bunkle opted not to follow them.
 After the 1999 election, in which Bunkle was re-elected, she became a Minister outside of Cabinet in the new Labour-Alliance coalition government, serving as Minister of Customs and Minister of Consumer Affairs.

 Bunkle took a strong anti-gambling stance, being patron of Compulsive Gambling Society Incorporated and introducing a Bill to restrict gambling.

 She resigned these roles after a controversy surrounding her claims for a residential allowance, although she was later cleared of any deliberate wrongdoing.
 When the Alliance began to collapse in 2002, Bunkle sided with Jim Anderton's faction, but decided not to seek re-election.

 In 2020, Bunkle wrote an essay for Newsroom about her time in politics, in which she alleged that bullying, factional power-play and misuse of funding had been commonplace in the Alliance, and that this was an example of an abusive culture throughout Parliament that persists to the present.